top of page

 I have taught clinics for Trout Unlimited, local chapters of the FFF, private instruction on the water, Orvis introductory courses as well as the Orvis corporate school programs.
 I have been teaching fly-fishing for over 15 years, especially the art of fly-casting.
 At an event where I had to teach 100 children between ages 5 and 15, one TU luminary remarked afterwards that “I have never seen anyone that is better at getting someone who has never held a fly-rod to cast 30 feet in just fifteen minutes!”
 Experience counts, and my passion for teaching and the joy I get out of seeing the students absorb knowledge will show.

-Back for another year!
-2025!
+Back for the 9th year!
+2026

+What does $100 buy these days?
+Not too much... except if you invest this fee into improving your fly-casting.
 That is money well spent!
 What if you could take that $100 and by taking a master class, optimize your time on the water and learn what you never knew existed?
 Well... here it is!
-Open classes April 3rd, 4th, 10th and 11th, from noon to 3 pm.
-Come for the casting master class, and use those new skills on the water all weekend!
+Come for the casting master class, and use those new skills on the water!
 Land more fish and less bank side bushes and trees!
 Better than spending $1000 on a new fly rod marketed to "Improve your casting."

-love the cover!
+How would you like to be able to cast in super-tight situations?
+Roll-cast 50 feet?
+Change directions in your cast?
+Avoid trees and bankside brush?
+Here in the Driftless our streams are often choked with brush, and the big trout love the cover!
 Solve problems on the stream by not by-passing holding water for more open casting areas, but get your fly where it needs to be!
 Reach mend, steeple cast, roll cast, learn the Belgian cast, form open and tight loops as the situation demands?

-Class is $100 each.
 Learn new skills and then go apply them on the weekend here in the Driftless where we have over 1000 miles of spring creek trout fishing.

 If you are interested, reach me by Erik.helm1@gmail.com or through classicalangler.com